MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### Skip this step for computers that do not have a TPM or when TPM is not enabled

 <!--6995601-->
 Starting in version 2006, select this option to skip drive encryption on a computer that doesn't contain a supported or enabled TPM.
 For example, use this option when you deploy an OS to a virtual machine.
 By default, this setting is disabled for the **Enable BitLocker** step.
-The step fails on a device without a TPM or a TPM that doesn't initialize.
-If you enable this setting, and the device doesn't have a functional TPM, the task sequence engine logs a warning to smsts.log and sends status message 11912.
+If you enable this setting, and the device doesn't have a functional TPM, the task sequence engine logs an error to smsts.log and sends status message 11912.
+The task sequence continues past this step.

 ## <a name="BKMK_FormatandPartitionDisk"></a> Format and Partition Disk